sakshi-patil27/Tic_Tac_Teo_Game/README.md

 3) The game will display the updated board after each move.
 4) The first player to get three of their symbols in a row, column, or diagonal wins the game.
 If no player achieves this and all cells are filled, the game is a draw.
 5) At the end of each game, you'll be prompted to play again or exit the game.

+Prerequisites

+To run this application, make sure you have Java installed on your computer.
+You can download and install Java

 Contributing